 In his commentary, Kipperwasser explained the midrash like this:

 This text, which defines the purpose of one who lives to eat his bread and drink his wine, was interpreted metaphorically by the midrashic authors.
-This is no longer the statement of Ecclesiastes, but divine speech directed towards a person whose actions are pleasing in the eyes of God...
+This is no longer the statement of Ecclesiastes, but divine speech directed toward a person whose actions are pleasing in the eyes of God...
 (Ibid., p.
 179).

-The three differences between Ecclesiastes Rabbah and its predecessors soften the criticism towards Abraham’s actions in the Akedah and leave Sarah’s outcry as a typical response of a mother to the danger her son was in.
+The three differences between Ecclesiastes Rabbah and its predecessors neutralize the criticism toward Abraham’s actions in the Akedah and leave Sarah’s outcry as a typical response of a mother to the danger her son was in.
+The textual differences in the text, as modified in Ecclesiastes Rabbah, place Abraham and Sarah in separate, distinct moral and religious universes.
 Is it possible to prove from Ecclesiastes Rabbah’s reworking of the midrash that the editor is closer to the perspective of the editor of Genesis Rabbah’s evaluation of Abraham’s behavior at the Akedah?

 Scholars of Ecclesiastes Rabbah believe that the traditions of Ecclesiastes Rabbah are closer to the Pesiqta, and only a minority of them are from Genesis Rabbah.
 They explain many changes that the editor made in the traditions as stemming from his desire to adapt them more clearly to the verses of the book.
 According to this assumption, the tradition was adapted for the sake of the verse that praises joy.
 It is difficult for me to accept the assumption that this adjustment is merely literary, and the editor of Ecclesiastes Rabbah’s adaptation likely reflects a disagreement with the message of the original.
 First, let me suggest two reasons that suggest that the adaptation is not merely from literary considerations:

-If the editor had wanted to maintain the critical tone towards Abraham, he could have attached the precise version of the Pesiqta sermon to verses in Ecclesiastes that mock laughter, such as Ecclesiastes 2:2: “I said of laughter, ‘It is madness,’ and of mirth, ‘What does it accomplish?’”
+If the editor had wanted to maintain the critical tone toward Abraham, he could have attached the precise version of the Pesiqta sermon to verses in Ecclesiastes that mock laughter, such as Ecclesiastes 2:2: “I said of laughter, ‘It is madness,’ and of mirth, ‘What does it accomplish?’”

 The continuation of the midrash, in which Abraham is portrayed as expressing concern about the rejection of his sacrifice, even after God’s instruction “Do not lay your hand on the boy,” does not align with the atmosphere of his dedication to fulfilling the divine command as depicted in the Pesiqta.
 The midrash in Ecclesiastes Rabbah expresses admiration for Abraham’s level of devotion to the divine command, showing concern about rejoicing over the incomplete execution of the commandment of the Akedah.